Doctoral Student Public Humanities Fellowship

 with the NYU Center for the Humanities and Humanities New York

-NYU Fellows will be part of a cohort from these six other New York universities: The City University of New York Graduate Center, Columbia University, Cornell University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, The University of Rochester, and Syracuse University.
+NYU Fellows will be part of a cohort from eight other New York universities: The City University of New York Graduate Center, Columbia University, Cornell University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester, and Syracuse University.

-- Present the outcomes of their research and public work to the NYU community in coordination with the NYU Center for the Humanities and submit a final report to Humanities New York
+- The Fellow will present the outcomes of their research and public work to the university community in coordination with the NYU Center for the Humanities and submit a final report to Humanities New York.

-Applicants must be residents of New York State and enrolled as a doctoral student in a humanities discipline at New York University.
+Applicants must be enrolled as a graduate student in a humanities discipline, broadly defined, at New York University.
 Preference will be given to applicants who are in the final stages of their dissertation project.

 About Humanities New York